-Don't smoke.
+- Don't smoke.
 If you smoke, the most important thing you can do for your heart and lungs is to stop.
-If you can't stop smoking by yourself, ask your doctor to prescribe a treatment plan to help you quit.
-Also, avoid secondhand smoke if possible.
+If you need support quitting, ask your health care team for treatment that can help.
+Avoid secondhand smoke too, if possible.

-Don't travel to or live at high altitudes.
-High altitudes can worsen the symptoms of pulmonary hypertension.
-If you live at an altitude of 8,000 feet (2,438 meters) or higher, your doctor might recommend that you move to a lower altitude.
+- Avoid high altitudes.
+High altitudes can make pulmonary hypertension worse.
+If you live at an altitude of 8,000 feet (2,438 meters) or higher, you might be told to consider moving to a lower altitude.

-Avoid situations that can excessively lower blood pressure.
+- Avoid activities that can excessively lower blood pressure.
 These include sitting in a hot tub or sauna or taking long hot baths or showers.
-These activities lower your blood pressure and can cause fainting or even death.
-Also avoid activities that cause prolonged straining, such as lifting heavy objects or weights.
+Such activities lower blood pressure and can cause fainting or even death.
+Also, do not do activities that cause a lot of straining, such as lifting heavy objects or weights.